CUD2V/pccc/CONTRIBUTING.md

 comparisons stop once a match is found.

-The `ccc_mat_rcpp` function creates one instance of a `codes` object and then use the member functions to determine if any CCC category exists in a vector of diagnostic and procedure codes.
+The `ccc_mat_rcpp` function creates one instance of a `codes` object and then uses the member functions to determine if any CCC category exists in a vector of diagnostic and procedure codes.

-The exported `ccc` function passes the diagnostic and procedure codes for multiple subsets to the `ccc_mat_rcpp` function and returns a `data.frame` with the subject `id`s and ccc flags.
+The exported `ccc` function passes the diagnostic and procedure codes for multiple subsets to the `ccc_mat_rcpp` function and returns a `data.frame` with the subject `id`s and CCC flags.